islandora-interest-groups/Islandora-Documentation-Interest-Group/meetings/2016/Meeting-Notes-2016-05-24.md

 ## 4) Participation
 * send call to the community, ask for help with specific roles (e.g. attending the commiters calls, a CLAW documentation ambasador)
 * documentation for CLAW, can we get involded at this stage?
 * To encourage participation, move discussions to the main Islandora list.
 We should use a bracketed "tag" in the subject line for documentation-related messages.
-Suggestion: `[DIG]`
+From now on use: `[DIG]`

 ## 5) Next Meeting